yuanchaiyc/Ling471/syllabus.md

 <details>
   <summary>Click to expand</summary>

-There are no required textbooks, though there will be plenty of reading, all available online.
+There are no required textbooks, though there will be some reading, all available online.

 Recommended text (for those who have not taken LING200): *Language Files 12*